openplannerteam/planner-example/README.md

 # Planner.JS example

 This project is part of the documentation of Planner.JS.
-It shows a set of the framework's functionnalities.
+It shows a set of the framework's functionalities.

 ## Available Scripts